DBU Copenhagen: Logos

 In February 2011, the regional football association changed its name alongside its logo.
 Overview of former logos and the current:

 Competitions

 As of 2016, the football association administers the local men's senior leagues at level 5 in the Danish football league system besides women's and youth football.
 The top league at the local senior men's level under the football association's administration is called Københavnsserien and was regarded as level 1 in Danish football between 1903 and 1913.
-Before the national "knockout" cup competition, DBU Pokalen, was introduced in 1954, the football association had its own regional cup competitions known as KBUs Pokalturnering, Sommerpokalturneringen and B-rækkens Pokalturnering, which were all contested in various periods between 1910 and 1953.
-Clubs playing at the lower leagues participate in qualification rounds for the first round of DBU Pokalen.
+Before the national "knockout" cup competition, DBU Pokalen was introduced in 1954, the football association had its regional cup competitions known as KBUs Pokalturnering, Sommerpokalturneringen and B-rækkens Pokalturnering, which were all contested in various periods between 1910 and 1953.
+Clubs playing in the lower leagues participate in qualification rounds for the first round of DBU Pokalen.